 The best marketing projects stem from a killer workflow.
 Today we are diving deep into marketing workflows and how you can best create your own.
 Let’s start with the basics!

-What is a Marketing Workflow?
+What is a marketing workflow?

-Put more simply, a workflow is a sequence of steps to get work done.
+Put simply, a workflow is a sequence of steps to get work done.
 Workflows are important because they boost collaboration and productivity, creating an efficient and organized team.

 You can carry out a workflow alone, such as writing social media posts, or with other people, like sending out design proposals to potential clients.
 It depends mostly on the task at hand.
 Say for instance you are optimizing your blog post for SEO, your workflow might look like this:

 - Research and select your keywords

 - Create quality content using the keywords